Undergraduate Course: Archaeology 1B (ARCA08005)

 Short Report: max 700-word limit (excluding bibliography)

-Exam: 2 hours; 2 questions to be answered from a choice of 7.
+Exam: 2 hours; 2 questions to be answered from a choice of 7 or 8.

 ||Students will receive written feedback on their short report within 15 working days, and will have the opportunity to discuss that feedback further with the tutor/Course Organiser during their published office hours or by appointment.
 This written and oral feedback will provide preparation for the coursework essay and students will subsequently receive detailed written feedback on that, again within 15 working days.